 Luckily, today, portable oxygen concentrators come in various shapes and sizes; some even as light as 1.75 pounds!
-Traveling with oxygen shouldn’t be a difficult or negative experience and today many POCs come with a plethora of useful and convenient accessories like carrying cases, rolling carts, backpacks, car charging cords, and more to make driving even easier!
-View new concentrator accessories.
+Traveling with oxygen shouldn’t be a difficult or negative experience, and today many POCs come with a plethora of useful and convenient concentrator accessories like carrying cases, rolling carts, backpacks, car charging cords, and more to make driving even easier!

 1. Do Not Leave Your Unit in the Car